 Joe: Man.
 Are you still at this Padre games all the time?

-Billy: Um, we, the way we did our suite is like last year we did 10 games and like we realized like during the season we're like, uh, like three or four of them we didn't even really want to go to, but we pay for it.
+Billy: The way we did our suite is like last year we did 10 games and like we realized like during the season we’re like three or four of them we didn’t even really want to go to, but we pay for it.
 I was like, yes.
 So this year we did five games as the suite and it was perfect.
-It's like, you know, you go once a month, you bring the team, you bring some team members, some, some students and some clients.
-And it's been great.
+It’s like, you know, you go once a month, you bring the team, you bring some team members, some, some students and some clients.
+And it’s been great.

 Joe: I love it man.
 It’s everything you’re doing is just fun.
 So people just loosen up a little bit, shake it off, entertained, be fun, and then actually live it too.
 Don’t just show it out there in the, in the world.
 And Andorra.
 Cool.
 Billy.
 Thank you man.
 I appreciate your time so much.

 Billy: I appreciate you guys and everybody continue listening to this podcast.
 These people are bringing some serious value.
 Don’t be stupid.
 Listen and then implement some shit.

 Matt: I love it.
 Can’t wait to get that transcribed and posted everywhere.